unRob/coredns-consul/README.md

 * `acl_metadata_tag` (default: `coredns-acl`) specifies the Consul Metadata tag to read ACL rules from.
 An ACL rule looks like: `allow network1; deny network2`.
 Rules are interpreted in order of appearance.
 If specified, requests will only receive answers when their IP address corresponds to any of the allowed `acl_zone`s' CIDR ranges for a service.
 * `acl_zone` adds an ACL zone named **ZONE_NAME** with corresponding **ZONE_CIDR** range.
 * `service_proxy` If specified, services tagged with **PROXY_TAG** will respond with the address for **PROXY_SERVICE** instead.
 * `alias_metadata_tag` (default: `coredns-alias`) specifies the Consul Metadata tag to read aliases to setup for service.
 Aliases are semicolon separated dns prefixes that reply with the same target as the original service.
 For example: `coredns-alias = "*.myservice; client.myservice"`.
+Aliases that begin with `*.`, are treated as a wildcard prefix that will match any sub-domains of the `zone` (and/or dots after the `*.` prefix).
 * `static_entries_path` If specified, consul's kv store will be queried at **CONSUL_KV_PATH** and specified entries will be served before querying for catalog records.
 The value at **CONSUL_KV_PATH** must contain json following this schema:
     ```jsonc
     {
         "staticService": { // matches staticService.{coredns_zone}
             "target": "serviceA", // the name of a service registered with consul
             "acl": ["allow network1", "deny network2"], // a list of ACL rules
-            "aliases": ["*.static"]
+            "aliases": ["*.static"] // a list of other names that should also reply with this service's info
         },
         "myServiceProxyService": {
             "target": "@service_proxy", // a run-time alias for acl_zone's PROXY_SERVICE